unicode-org/icu/docs/userguide/dev/codingguidelines.md

 develop using Eclipse, and to fix any problems that are shown in the Eclipse Problems panel (below the main window).

-When a warning is not avoidable, you should add @SuppressWarnings annotations with minimum scope.
+When a warning is not avoidable, you should add `@SuppressWarnings` annotations with minimum scope.

 ### Miscellaneous

-Objects should not be cast to a class in the sun.\* packages because this would cause a SecurityException when run under a SecurityManager.
+Objects should not be cast to a class in the `sun.*` packages because this would cause a `SecurityException` when run under a `SecurityManager`.
 The exception needs to be caught and default action taken, instead of propagating the exception.

 ## Adding .c, .cpp and .h files to ICU